-The chairman for 1934-35 is Virginia Kamps.
-Her headquarters are in the Woman's Building.
-Every girl should have a Counselor; those who have not received the name of a sophomore girl as Counselor should notify the chairman.
+The chairman for 1935-36 is Marian Andros.
+Every girl should have a Counselor; those who have not received the name of a sophomore girl as a Counselor should notify the chairman.

 PANHELLENIC COUNCIL

 Each sorority is a member of the Panhellenic Council and sends two representatives, a junior and a senior, to the meetings which are held throughout the year at the call of the President.